 Patches: You will receive 1 patch per scout for the program you have selected

-Dates in 2014: We have many workshop dates available each month.
+Dates: We have many workshop dates available each month.
 Please contact a Reservations Associate for current openings.

 Come down to the Oakland Zoo to learn a bit about bugs!
 You will never want to tell a bug to "buzz" off again after you spend a few hours at the Zoo.
 Come down and learn exactly what makes a bug a bug by illustrating some of their common body parts.
 You will also have the chance to meet some of our resident Zoo bugs by visiting them in their own home here at the Zoo.
 Don't forget about our native bugs which you will have a chance to make a take home habitat for.